 Maintaining competitive advantage

 By preventing the seller from creating or joining a competing business, the non-compete clause allows the buyer to maintain a competitive advantage in the market.
-This is particularly important in industries where competition is fierce.
+This is particularly important in sectors where competition is fierce.

-Practical impacts of non-competition clauses
+Practical impacts of non-compete clauses

 On the seller's activities